kfullzz/GEOL590_2017/tasks/03_operations_data_structures.md

 date: 18 Jan 2017
 author: Drew Steen

-**This is currently incomplete: tasks from AR Chapter 3 will be added.**

 # Resources
 * [An Introduction to R](https://cran.r-project.org/doc/manuals/r-release/R-intro.pdf "R Introduction") by the R Core Team
 * AR Chapter 2-3
-* R4DS Chapter 9-10.
-As a practical matter we'll work mostly with *tibbles*, but to get there we need to have a good understanding of vectors and data frames.
+* R4DS Chapter 9-10, dealing with *tibbles*.
+As a practical matter we'll work mostly with *tibbles*, but to get there we need to have a good understanding of vectors, lists and data frames.

 # Tasks